kkrick-sdsu/csu-tide.github.io/docs/containerization/quickstart.md

 ### Accessing the Pod
 Now that the pod is running, let's get a bash shell on the container running in the pod:

-1. Tell Kuberenetes to launch an interactive shell session using the bash shell
+1. Tell Kubernetes to launch an interactive shell session using the bash shell
     - `kubectl exec -it hello-pod -n $ns -- /bin/bash`
     - You should see output similar to the following:
     ```bash